UK's Johnson battles to stay in job after top ministers quit

 Associated Press

-LONDON (AP) — A defiant British Prime Minister Boris Johnson battled to stay in power Wednesday after his government was rocked by the resignation of two top ministers, who said they could no longer serve under his scandal-tarred leadership.
+LONDON (AP) — A defiant British Prime Minister Boris Johnson battled to remain in office Wednesday, shrugging off calls for his resignation after two top ministers and a slew of junior officials said they could no longer serve under his scandal-tarred leadership.

-The most immediate challenge for the leader, who only narrowly survived a no-confidence vote last month, is to get through two public grilling sessions: the weekly Prime Minister’s Questions session in Parliament and a long-scheduled interrogation by a committee of senior lawmakers.
+Members of the opposition Labour Party showered Johnson with shouts of “Go!
+Go!’’ during the weekly ritual of Prime Minister’s Questions in the House of Commons as critics argued the leader’s days were numbered following his poor handling of sexual misconduct allegations against a senior official.

+But more damningly, members of Johnson’s own Conservative Party — wearied by the many scandals he has faced — also challenged their leader, with one asking whether there was anything that might prompt him to resign.

+“At some point we have to conclude that enough is enough,” he told fellow lawmakers.
+“I believe that point is now.”

+Johnson’s grilling in Parliament was the first of two Wednesday.
+He was also questioned by a committee of senior lawmakers.

-How he handles the tough questions could indicate whether a simmering rebellion in his Conservative Party can gather enough strength to oust him.
-Also on the horizon is a vote in a powerful party committee that could signal whether lawmakers have the appetite to push for another no-confidence vote.
+How Johnson handles the questioning may determine whether the simmering rebellion in the Conservative Party gathers enough strength to oust him.
+Also looming was a meeting of the leadership of a powerful Conservative Party committee — and action there could signal whether lawmakers have the appetite to pursue another vote of no-confidence.

-Johnson is known for his uncanny ability to shrug off scandals, but a series of accusations of misdeeds have pushed him to the brink, and some of his fellow Conservative lawmakers now worry that the leader renowned for his affability could be a liability in elections.

-Many are also are concerned about the ability of a weakened Johnson to govern at a time of increasing economic and social strain.

 In a scathing letter, Sunak said “the public rightly expect government to be conducted properly, competently and seriously. … I believe these standards are worth fighting for and that is why I am resigning.”

-Note: This story has ben updated to correct the spelling of the last name of the chair of the International Chamber of Commerce in Britain.
-It is Drechsler, not Drexler.